 Our mission includes the prevention of landslides and coastal erosion, sustainable and effective soil works, know-how and methods to remediate contaminated sites and climate adaptation.
 We contribute towards achieving the national environmental objectives.
 The environmental objectives that affect our operations are above all A good built environment and A non-toxic environment.

 We work with research, knowledge dissemination and provide advisory services as well as we play an important role in supporting municipalities, county councils and other authorities throughout Sweden.

 Our mission is governed by an instruction and annual appropriation directions from the Government.
-We belong to the Ministry of Environment and have approximately 90 employees.
+We belong to the Ministry of Climate and Enterprise and have approximately 100 employees.
 The head office is located in Linköping and we have regional offices in Stockholm, Gothenburg and Malmö.